Review pull requests in pre-production environments in Azure Static Web Apps Preview

 - Review visual changes between production and staging.
 For example, viewing updates to content and layout.

 - Compare different versions of your application.

 - Perform sanity checks before deploying to production.

-During preview, a maximum of only one staging environment is allowed at a time.
+During preview, a maximum of three staging environments are allowed at a time.

 - An existing GitHub repository configured with Azure Static Web Apps.
 See Building your first static app if you don't have one.